SQL-Exchange: Transforming SQL Queries Across Domains: Evaluation

-We further analyze the behavior of SQL-exchange compared to our zero-shot baseline by examining three key factors: (1) the extent of structural simplification through deletions, (2) the preservation of relational joins, and (3) the avoidance of undesirable reuse from the source schema.
+We further analyze SQL-Exchange's behavior relative to the zero-shot baseline along three dimensions: (1) structural simplification through deletions, (2) preservation of relational joins, and (3) avoidance of undesirable reuse from the source schema.

-\paragraph{\textbf{Structural simplification via deletion.}} On average, zero-shot prompting exhibited significantly more deletions than SQL-Exchange\ ---ranging from approximately 1.5× to 4.5× depending on the model and benchmark.
+\paragraph{\textbf{Structural simplification via deletion.}} On average, zero-shot prompting exhibited significantly more deletions than the mappings produced by SQL-Exchange---ranging from approximately 1.5× to 4.5× depending on the model and benchmark.
 The most frequently deleted components were JOIN clauses and conditional filters, which are essential for preserving multi-table logic and row-level constraints.
 This indicates a strong simplification trend, where zero-shot prompting omits critical structural elements rather than faithfully adapting them.

 \paragraph{\textbf{Preservation of relational joins.}} As shown in Figure~\ref{fig:join-retention}, zero-shot prompting often fails to retain \textsf{JOIN} clauses in the mapped output when the source query originally included one, resulting in structurally oversimplified outputs.
 On BIRD-Gemini and SPIDER-Gemini, fewer than 30\% and 50\% of such queries, respectively, contain any join clause after mapping.
-In contrast, SQL-Exchange retains joins in over 90\% of cases across all settings.
-These results suggest that schema abstraction in SQL-Exchange enables more faithful multi-table reasoning when adapting query structure across domains.
+In contrast, SQL-Exchange retains joins in over 90\% of cases across all settings, suggesting that schema abstraction in SQL-Exchange enables more faithful multi-table reasoning when adapting query structure across domains.

-\paragraph{\textbf{Avoidance of undesirable schema reuse.}} Finally, Figure~\ref{fig:harmful-behaviors} compares rates of undesirable reuse from the source schema.
-SQL-Exchange substantially reduces the reuse of constants, tables, and columns from the source schema—an issue that plagues zero-shot prompting.
+\paragraph{\textbf{Avoidance of undesirable schema reuse.}} Figure~\ref{fig:harmful-behaviors} shows that SQL-Exchange substantially reduces the reuse of constants, tables, and columns from the source schema—an issue that plagues zero-shot prompting.
 Table reuse decreases by over 90\% relative to the zero-shot baseline in all settings, falling below 0.5\%.
-Column reuse similarly drops by 62–77\% relative to zero-shot, demonstrating consistent suppression of schema-copying artifacts.
+Column reuse drops by 62–77\% relative to zero-shot, demonstrating consistent suppression of schema-copying artifacts.
 This confirms that SQL-Exchange's schema-aware design not only preserves structural logic more reliably, but also minimizes unintended copying of irrelevant source-specific elements.